 If you feel it will be awkward to talk with your manager about your desire to change jobs, it is better if your manager hears about your intentions from you rather than from someone else.
 If you become a final candidate for the position, your manager will be contacted for a reference.

 If you feel you can’t discuss your interest in another position with your manager, contact a member of the talent acquisition team to discuss the situation.

 Union Contract Employees

 If you are covered by a collective bargaining agreement, you should consult your contract for information that affects job transfer or promotion.
 Please review your contract before applying for a position, or confer with your shop steward or a staff member in Human Resources.

 You can count on support from knowledgeable and responsive HR staff when you have a question or problem.
-Just call or send us an e-mail.
-We’re here to help!
+Contact us, we’re here to help!